One Trajectory, One Token: Grounded Video Tokenization via Panoptic Sub-object Trajectory: Conclusion

 \section{Conclusion}

-We propose grounded video tokenization where tokens are built on panoptic sub-object trajectories and introduce \modelname, a video encoder based on this new tokenization paradigm.
-In extensive video understanding experiments, \modelname outperforms standard video tokenization in both accuracy and efficiency, while other token-efficient video encoders improve efficiency at the expense of accuracy.
+\modelname tokenizes videos using panoptic sub-object trajectories and combines it with a video encoder. \modelname outperforms standard video tokenization in both accuracy and efficiency, while other token-efficient video encoders improve efficiency at the expense of accuracy.